This is a case study from Robbie Richards.

 Building an email list should be your number one priority.
 Period.

 The question is, how do you quickly build a list without giving away burritos to every reader?
+I’m going to let Robbie show you how below.

 The best part, I’m going to show you how I did it with…